ravener/via-offline-pages/README.md

 - Now that it is a web page you can use the search functionality and lookup pages easily.
 - Newest Via update is broken and doesn't show the list of offline pages at all so I had to resort to make some tool in the meantime.
 - Additional lookup paths can easily be added so you can have pages in other locations. (e.g move your pages to external sdcard)
+- Pages open in a new tab, useful for when you want to open multiple pages that are close to each other without having to scroll everytime.
+- Easily view the file size and date of each page.

 I have nearly 3,000 pages saved so being able to search is really useful.
 Previously I would resort to running `grep` on Termux to find a given page and url encode it and enter it in the address bar.
 Then Via changed the offline pages location so now half of my pages are at `/sdcard/Download` and half in `/sdcard/Android/data/mark.via.gp/files/offline`, this script easily combines them and makes searching a breeze.